webdriverio/webdriverio/docs/guide/getstarted/modes.md

 ### Standalone Mode

 The probably simplest form to run WebdriverIO is in standalone mode.
-This means that you require the `webdriverio` package in your project and use the API behind it to run your automation.
+This has nothing to do with the Selenium server file which is usually called `selenium-server-standalone`.
+It basically just means that you require the `webdriverio` package in your project and use the API behind it to run your automation.
 Here is a simple example:

 ```js
 var webdriverio = require('webdriverio');